bmeurant/technical-docs/software-architecture/system-design-fundamentals/cloud-native-principles.md

 *   **[[software-architecture/system-design-fundamentals/index#Scalability|Scalability]]**: Services can be scaled independently and horizontally, allowing the application to handle fluctuating loads efficiently.
 *   **[[reliability-engineering|Resilience]]**: Fault isolation ensures that a failure in one service does not bring down the entire application.
 Orchestration platforms provide self-healing capabilities.
 *   **Flexibility and Innovation**: Teams can choose the best technology stack for each service, fostering innovation and avoiding technology lock-in.
-*   **Cost Optimization**: Efficient resource utilization through containerization and orchestration, often combined with pay-as-you-go cloud models.
+*   **Cost Optimization**: Efficient resource utilization through [[containerization|containerization]] and orchestration, often combined with pay-as-you-go cloud models.

 ### Challenges

 *   **Increased Complexity**: Distributed systems are inherently more complex to design, develop, test, and operate than monolithic applications.
-*   **Operational Overhead**: Requires mature DevOps practices, robust automation, and specialized skills for managing container orchestrators, service meshes, and distributed tracing.
+*   **Operational Overhead**: Requires mature DevOps practices, robust automation, and specialized skills for managing [[containerization|container]] orchestrators, service meshes, and distributed tracing.
 *   **Data [[consistency|Consistency]]**: Maintaining data consistency across multiple, independent databases in a microservices architecture is challenging and often leads to [[consistency#Eventual Consistency|eventual consistency]] models.
 *   **Debugging and Troubleshooting**: Tracing requests across multiple services and identifying root causes of issues can be difficult without proper [[observability|observability]] tools.
 *   **Network Latency**: Inter-service communication over the network introduces latency and potential reliability issues that must be carefully managed.